-The Port Authority is exposed to various risks of loss related to torts - theft of, damage to, and destruction of assets, errors and omissions, injuries to employees, and natural disasters.
+The Port Authority is exposed to various risks of loss related to torts - theft of, damage to, and destruction of assets, errors and omissions, injuries to employees, natural disasters, and medical benefits provided to employees.
 These risks are covered by commercial insurance purchased from independent third parties.